Lee Marvin: The Dirty Dozen

 He followed that film with the hugely successful World War II epic The Dirty Dozen (1967) in which top-billed Marvin again portrayed an intrepid commander of a colorful group (played by John Cassavetes, Charles Bronson, Telly Savalas, Jim Brown, and Donald Sutherland) performing an almost impossible mission.
 Robert Aldrich directed.
-In an interview, Marvin stated his time in the Marine Corps helped shape that role "for playing an officer how I felt it should have been seen, from the bias of an enlisted man's viewpoint".
+In an interview, Marvin stated his time in the Marine Corps helped shape that role "by playing an officer how I felt it should have been seen, from the bias of an enlisted man's viewpoint".

 Point Blank

 In the wake of these films and after having received his Oscar, Marvin was a huge star, given enormous control over his next film Point Blank.
 In Point Blank, an influential film from director John Boorman, he portrayed a hard-nosed criminal bent on revenge.
 Marvin, who had selected Boorman for the director's slot, had a central role in the film's development, plot, and staging.